milanofthe/pathsim/README.md

 ## Installation

-Version `0.2.0` of pathsim is pip installable
+The latest release version of pathsim is installable via pip:

 ```console
 $ pip install pathsim